-Aardwolves scent-mark their territories, a behavior sometimes called “pasting”.
+Both sexes of the aardwolf scent-mark their territories, a behavior sometimes called pasting.

 When scent-marking, aardwolves first straddle a grass stalk, then rapidly squat while wiping a smear of secretion, approximately 6 millimeters in length, onto the grass.
 They excrete a yellowish-orange secretion from the anal gland that turns black with oxidation upon exposure to the atmosphere.